8 top UK dropshipping suppliers for small businesses

 • Ships to: 220 countries including South Korea, Russia, Brazil, Malaysia, Belarus, Israel, EU countries, US, Canada, Australia, UAE, Saudi Arabia, India

-Operated by the global online marketplace, Alibaba, AliExpress offers over 100 million products and takes care of virtually everything you need to run a successful dropshipping site.
-It handles all of your shipping and tracking needs, and gives you access to millions of products to help you build an impressive product line for your consumers.
+Operated by global online marketplace Alibaba, AliExpress offers over 100 million products and takes care of virtually everything you need to run a successful dropshipping site.
+It handles all of your shipping and tracking needs, and gives you access to millions of products to help you build an impressive product line for your customers.

-That level of insight is great for dropshippers of all levels because it lets you find trending products, do market research, build relationships with vendors, and order wholesale.
-AliExpress integrates directly with DSers and BigCommerce, and is available as an app for Shopify, allowing you to add its products directly to your online shop.
+AliExpress’s level of insight is great for dropshippers of all levels because it lets you find trending products, do market research, build relationships with vendors, and order wholesale.
+It also integrates directly with DSers and BigCommerce, and is available as an app for Shopify, allowing you to add its products directly to your online shop.
 You can then use the DSers app to automate order processing.

 I’d recommend AliExpress if you’re not 100% sure what kind of dropshipping store you want to set up yet.
-Many sellers flip flop between different product categories when starting out, and AliExpress lets hands-on sellers experiment and form your brand by giving you access to the world’s largest inventory.
+Many sellers flip-flop between different product categories when they start dropshipping, and AliExpress lets hands-on sellers experiment and form their brand by giving access to the world’s largest inventory.

 The downside is that nearly all of the products available ship from China.
-This means you may need to justify lengthy shipping times of around 15-45 business days to customers.
+This means you may need to justify lengthy shipping times of around 15 to 45 business days to customers.
 If time is of the essence, we’d recommend going for a domestic dropshipping supplier instead.

 How much does it cost?

-Retailers don’t pay a monthly subscription fee to sell from AliExpress.
-Instead, it takes a 5-10% commission fee per sale, depending on your product list.
+Retailers don’t pay a monthly subscription fee to sell on AliExpress.
+Instead, it takes a 5% to 10% commission fee per sale, depending on your product list.

 4. Avasam